Hong Kong during World War I: Aftermath

-Despite the exodus of Hong Kong residents in 1914 and a decrease of the Western population from 20,710 to 13,600 between 1914 to 1919, the population of Hong Kong as a whole grew rapidly during the war, from 501,304 (1914) to 598,100 (1919).
+Despite the exodus of Hong Kong residents in 1914 and a decrease of the Western population from 20,710 to 13,600 between 1914 and 1919, the population of Hong Kong as a whole grew rapidly during the war, from 501,304 (1914) to 598,100 (1919).

 After formal conclusion of the war in July 1919, Hong Kong celebrated with fireworks, motorcades and parades.
 Despite the celebrations, severe inflation gripped the colony.
 The inflation was caused by wartime shortages and a rise in the local population.
 A week after the celebrations, following news of crops failure in Thailand, along with the restrictions of exports in Indochina and India and a surge in demand in Japan, a major rice riot broke out.
 The riots were quelled after the distribution of free meals to local, the importation of rice from Indochina and the purchase of rice stock by the government.

 As Europeans left the colony to serve in the military, Chinese businessmen were able to move into businesses traditionally dominated by Europeans, such as banking and shipping.
 Three major Chinese banks, including the Bank of East Asia, were founded between 1914 and 1919.
 In turn, British and Entente businessmen displaced their German rivals.
 Because of the deportation of Germans, there were only 3 Germans in Hong Kong in 1921.